Summer repairs underway at schools - SanBenito.com

-- $35,000 contract (maintenance fund) with JB Jordan & Associates, Inc. to remove the existing carpet and flooring and install new carpet in three portable classrooms at R.O.
+$35,000 contract (maintenance fund) with JB Jordan & Associates, Inc. to remove existing carpet and flooring and install new carpet in three portable classrooms at R.O.
 Hardin.

 At the same June 25 meeting, the board approved two contracts with Earth Systems Pacific for soil testing at the new school site, which will be called Rancho Santana School.
-They are following new school construction requirements from the state Department of Toxic Substances and Control.
+The tests follow new school construction requirements from the state Department of Toxic Substances and Control.

-The first is an $82,082 contract (Measure V funds) for observing, monitoring and testing of naturally occurring asbestos at the new school site.
+The first is an $82,082 contract (Measure V funds) for observing, monitoring and testing for naturally occurring asbestos at the new school site.

 The second is a $30,562 contract with Earth Systems Pacific for the “observation and possible testing associated with the planned excavation and stockpiling of proposed import fill material/soil on property adjacent to the proposed new school site located at Santana Ranch,” according to the staff report.